 Management fees are earned on exploration alliance arrangements where the Company is the operator of the underlying exploration program.
-Management fees received pursuant to exploration alliance arrangements are recorded as a reduction in consulting fees.

 (o) Government Assistance

 The Company received certain government assistance in the form of forgivable loans from the Canadian government in connection with the COVID-19 pandemic.
 Pursuant to IAS 20 Accounting for Government Grants and Disclosure, the benefit of a government loan at below market rate is treated as a government grant and measured in accordance with IFRS 9 Financial Instruments: the benefit of below-market rate is measured as the difference between the initial carrying value of the loan and the proceeds received.
 The difference will be accredited to the loan liability over the term of the loan and offset to other income on the statement of income (loss) and comprehensive income (loss).